aionnetwork/aion-docs/mining/equihash.md

 The Equihash algorithm takes two integers `N` and `K`. `N` specifies the width in bits which must `XOR` to `0`. `K` specifies the number of steps in which the computation takes place.

-In addition to Equihash algorithm parameters a personalization parameter is added to [Blake2b](https://blake2.net/).
-The personalization parameters ensures the digests computed are unique to Aion.
+In addition to Equihash algorithm parameters, a personalization parameter is added to [Blake2b](https://blake2.net/).
+The personalization parameters ensure the digests computed are unique to Aion.
 Given the same inputs to a non-Aion Blake2b algorithm, the digests produced are guaranteed to be different.

 The Aion implementation of the Equihash algorithm uses parameters `N = 210` and `K = 9`, increasing the computational difficulty of the Aion PoW as compared to popular existing Equihash implementations.
 One of the notable effects of changing to Equihash parameters is increased memory usage.
-At a minimum the amount of memory has been more than doubled from `144 MB` to `300 MB` based on some set of experimental parameters though the reference implementation uses over `500 MB`.
+At a minimum, the amount of memory has been more than doubled from `144 MB` to `300 MB` based on some set of experimental parameters, although the reference implementation uses over `500 MB`.

 The personalization parameter adds an additional layer of security by ensuring unrelated hash computations both within and outside of the Aion kernel may not be used in the PoW process.